 Use a drip line for soaking the tree.

-Add fertilizer later to accelerate new growth.
+Add citrus fertilizer from the tree trunk out to the drip edge to accelerate new growth.

 Use acidic planting mix to lower the pH of the soil.